daptheHuman/store-api/README.md

 # Store-API🏪

-This project is a Node.js backend that provides an API for a store.
+This project is a Node.js backend that provides an API for a online-store.

 ## Project Overview📝

-The Store-API project is a Node.js backend that handles user-related functionalities for a store.
-It allows administrators to retrieve user information, update user details, and delete users.
+The Store-API project is a Node.js backend that handles user-related functionalities for a online-store.
+It allows admin to retrieve user information, update user details, and delete users.
 Certain operations require authentication and authorization.

 ## Features✨